zhanziyang/vue-croppa/README.md

   - `file` is a file object - same as what `getChosenFile()` returns.

 #### file-size-exceed:
-- emitted after file choosing if the chosen file's size exceeds the limit specified by prop fileSizeLimit.
+- emitted when the chosen file's size exceeds the limit specified by prop fileSizeLimit.
+- handler(file)
+  - `file` is a file object - same as what `getChosenFile()` returns.

+#### file-type-mismatch:
+- emitted when the chosen file does not match the specified type, which btw is specified using prop `accept`.
 - handler(file)
   - `file` is a file object - same as what `getChosenFile()` returns.